 Walking is a regular activity for everybody.
-Individuals walk regularly to some distance for various purposes in dissimilar grounds.
+Individuals walk regularly to some distance for various purposes on dissimilar grounds.
 Pedestrians of all types, including both sexes with numerous aging groups are always subjected to risk.
-Besides, the pedestrians are categorized as the most exposed of road users.
-Youngsters and aged peoples are regarded as being at an increased-threat regarding pedestrian crashes or mishaps (Satiennam et al. 2005).
-Malaysia is one of the countries that experiencing rapid growth in motorization, automobile and transportation systems.
+Besides, the pedestrians are categorized as the most exposed road users.
+Youngsters and aged people are regarded as being at an increased threat regarding pedestrian crashes or mishaps (Satiennam et al. 2005).
+Malaysia is one of the countries that experienced rapid growth in motorization, automobile, and transportation systems.
 This rapid growth in economics is due to the escalation of population, for which, the necessity of this project becomes inevitable.
-In recent years, substantive numbers of accidents have been recorded pertaining to the pedestrians as well as the road systems.
-Literately, the road safety is a real concern in Malaysia; nowadays.
-Current research data shows deficiencies that require perpetual means of solution for.
-With this timely-theme in mind, this project will find a way to improve the present system, relevant to the pedestrian crossing-index.
+In recent years, substantive numbers of accidents have been recorded pertaining to pedestrians as well as road systems.
+Literately, road safety is a real concern in Malaysia; nowadays.
+Current research data shows deficiencies that require perpetual means of solution.
+With this timely theme in mind, this project will find a way to improve the present system, relevant to the pedestrian crossing index.

 1.2 PROBLEM STATEMENT

-The proposed topic is an important research because it may bring clarity in the process of establishing crossing-index for the pedestrians while justify the observation of timely needs in Kuala Lumpur, Malaysia.
-The current model has a margin where improvement seems to be as an essential; as it has severe deficiencies due to continuous development for decades.
-Today we have too many confusion over the proper crossing-index and therefore re-evaluation becomes a necessary.
-Improper recommendations lead to accidental rate-hike and pave ways for re-assessment on the current crossing-index.
+The proposed topic is important to research because it may bring clarity to the process of establishing a crossing index for pedestrians while justifying the observation of timely needs in Kuala Lumpur, Malaysia.
+The current model has a margin where improvement seems to be as essential; as it has severe deficiencies due to continuous development for decades.
+Today we have too much confusion over the proper crossing index and therefore re-evaluation becomes a necessity.
+Improper recommendations lead to accidental rate-hike and pave way for re-assessment of the current crossing index.
 Besides, this particular problem creates dissatisfaction among pedestrians, cyclists and transporters towards the government policies, which turns to be ideological imbalances.
 Hence a precautionary step need to be taken to identify the sufficient crossing-index, otherwise situation may get worst for the upcoming years.
 Enormous reflection will be resulted during the measurement of success of nation, if this problem is not solved today.

 ii.
 Recalculate or re-compute or remodel the current predicting mechanism as to cope the rapid changes.